Close

 • Be able to get a secret security clearance

-• Graduate both boot camp and the School of Infantry
+• Graduate from both boot camp and the School of Infantry

 • Have three years of honorable service, if transferring after enlistment